New Student Advising and Orientation Overview

 Design 111 and 211 are open to non-majors because they are also GURs.
 All other courses require major status.

-101, Fundamentals of Music (priority given to music majors); 104, The Art of Listening to Music; 105, Survey of Popular and Rock Music; 202, Jazz: Genesis and Evolution; 205, Survey of Non-Western Cultures; ensembles (via audition)
+101, Fundamentals of Music; 104, The Art of Listening to Music; 105, Survey of Popular and Rock Music; 109, Iconic Music in Iconic Films; 202, Jazz: Genesis and Evolution; 205, Survey of Non-Western Cultures; ensembles & lessons (possible audition).

 Private music lessons